wp-plugins/simple-permissions/readme.txt

 3. The permissions settings meta box when editing a post.

 == Changelog ==

+= 1.2.2 =
+* Removed PHP4 constructor from class as WP 4.3 deprecated that type of constructor.

 = 1.2.1 =
 * Changed so that an author will always have the ability to edit their own post.
 If you don't want an author to have access, you should change the ownership of the post.